 - Agencies are eligible for the Community Impact Grant regardless of whether they have received an Anne M. Hayes Program Grant in the last three years.

 The Anne M. Hayes Memorial Fund was established in 1996 by Douglas A. Hayes, professor emeritus of Finance at the University of Michigan, in memory of his late wife Anne, a civic leader and longtime Ann Arbor Thrift Shop volunteer.
-The income from the endowment fund is distributed annually to social service agencies serving clients in Washtenaw County.
+The income from the endowment fund is distributed annually to social service agencies serving clients in Washtenaw County, with grants up to $6000 for the purpose of programming.

 The Ann Arbor Thrift Shop has given more than $1.5 million